top of page

 Step 2: Treat culture like those financial metrics and goals; by monitoring and measuring it.

 Once created, culture must be reinforced and nurtured.
 You monitor and measure it so it can grow.
 How do we do that?
-Implement your own version of the 10 steps below - if you don’t already have a version of - that any organisation can successfully embed:

 1. Build culture into your hiring process.
 When hiring new team members, I recommend prioritising cultural and values-fit over everything.